nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 <div class="alert alert-info" role="alert">

-This notebook was desgined to use cloud-enabled OCSSW programs, which are available in OCSSW tag ___ or higher.
-Cloud-enabled OCSSW programs can only be run on an AWS EC2 instance, such as CryoCloud.  **TODO: Add more info here on setting AWS credentials for this to work...**
+This notebook was desgined to use cloud-enabled OCSSW programs, which are available in OCSSW tag V2025.2 or higher.
+Cloud-enabled OCSSW programs can only be run on an AWS EC2 instance, such as CryoCloud.

 </div>